IraRafael/ENGG1340Group174/README.md

 Players can chose to continue on their journey and immediately fight a monster or rest at an Inn.
 Resting at an inn will break their combo.

 I also intend to implement a combo mechanic where the player's score increases faster for each consecutive monster Killed without stopping at an inn.

+Many events from the game, namely the chance of critical strike, what monsters will appear, and what attacs they will use against you, will make use of a random number generator.